How Can I Tell if My Homes Air Quality is Bad?

 Carbon Monoxide

-Carbon monoxide is clear gas you can’t smell.
-It occurs when there’s incomplete combustion in fuel-burning units, like gas heating systems, water heaters or fireplaces.
+Carbon monoxide is colorless gas you can’t smell.
+It’s a byproduct of insufficient combustion in fuel-burning appliances, like gas heating systems, water heaters or fireplaces.